Hilo

 sovereign agent fleets.

-You run agents on your own machines — with your own API keys, your own files, your own memory.
+You run agents on your own machines — with your own models, your own files, your own memory.
 Hilo is the layer that makes that fleet feel like a team: the conversations, the documents, the employee files, the manager.
-And your data never touches our cloud.
+And your data is never stored in our cloud.

-“Your fleet’s data and API keys never touch our cloud.
+“Your fleet’s data and API keys are never stored in our cloud.

 We hold accounts, routing and billing — nothing else.”